spacetelescope/crds/docs/docs/source/top_level_use.rst

         ignore_cache :   If True,  download all required mappings and references from the CRDS server.
 If False,  download only those files not already in the local caches.

+        observatory :  The name of the observatory this query applies to,  needed to support both 'hst' and 'jwst' from a single server.

         Returns
         -------